python-visualization/folium/README.rst

 We love contributions!  folium is open source, built on open source, and we'd love to have you hang out in our community.

-For a complete contributor's guide see `.github/CONTRIBUTING.md`
+See [our complete contributor's guide](https://github.com/python-visualization/folium/blob/master/.github/CONTRIBUTING.md) for more info.